Station to Station (song): Lyrics

 Bowie in character as the Thin White Duke performing on the 1976 Isolar Tour.

-"Station to Station" introduces Bowie's persona the Thin White Duke, a sinister figure who became the mouthpiece for Station to Station and, often throughout 1976, for Bowie himself.
-The persona was noticeably darker than Bowie's previous characters, being described as "a mad aristocrat", an "amoral zombie", and "an emotionless Aryan superman".
+"Station to Station" introduces Bowie's persona the Thin White Duke, a sinister figure who became the mouthpiece for Station to Station and often for Bowie himself throughout 1976.
+This persona was noticeably darker than Bowie's previous characters, being described as "a mad aristocrat", an "amoral zombie", and "an emotionless Aryan superman".
 For Bowie himself, the Duke was "a nasty character indeed".
-The lyrics themselves contain very cryptic messages and direct references, including to the 13th century Jewish mystical system known as the Kabbalah and gnosticism.
-Bowie would later claim in 1997: "All the references within ["Station to Station"] have to do with the Kabbalah."
-Doggett believes the main themes of the track are magic, the arts of legendary musicians, both real and fictitious, the Kabbalah's mythical account of progress from Kether to Malkuth, love and cocaine.
+The lyrics themselves contain very cryptic messages and direct references, including to Kabbalah and gnosticism.
+In 1997, Bowie stated that "All the references within ["Station to Station"] have to do with the Kabbalah."
+Doggett believes the main themes of the track are magic; the arts of legendary musicians, both real and fictitious; the Kabbalah's account of progress along the tree of life from Kether to Malkuth; love and cocaine.
 Doggett further argues: "just as [the Hunky Dory track] "Quicksand" offered a catalogue of avenues open to the inquisitive imagination of David Bowie circa 1971, so "Station to Station" present a more confused medley of the themes that were haunting his nightmares in the final weeks of 1975."

-The Duke introduces himself by saying "the return of the Thin White Duke/throwing darts in lovers' eyes."
-Darts, or arrows, are interpreted to be a symbol of direction revealing the dynamic of the True Will.
-Doggett argues that aside from the Thin White Duke, another duke was at the heart of the action: Prospero, the Duke of Milan and protagonist of William Shakespeare's play The Tempest.
-He writes that Prospero, like the Thin White Duke, is a "master of magic", who can control elements while "lost in my [magic] circle", as well as cast spells over "lovers' eyes" (mirroring throwing darts), as Prospero does with his daughter Miranda and her lover Ferdinand over the course of the play.
-Fixation with the English occultist Aleister Crowley is evident in such phrases as "white stains", the name of a book of poetry by Crowley, who was previously mentioned by Bowie on "Quicksand".
-Once the song changes into the prog-disco section, the lyrics become brighter.
+The Duke introduces himself by singing "the return of the Thin White Duke/throwing darts in lovers' eyes."
+In Thelema, the new religious movement developed by English occultist Aleister Crowley, darts or arrows are interpreted to be a symbol of direction revealing the dynamic of one's True Will.
+Bowie's fixation on Crowley is evident in such phrases as "white stains", the name of a book of poetry by Crowley, who he previously referred to on "Quicksand".
+Doggett also argues that aside from the Thin White Duke, another duke was at the heart of the action: Prospero, from William Shakespeare's play The Tempest.
+He writes that Prospero, like the Thin White Duke, is a "master of magic" who can control elements and cast spells over "lovers' eyes", as Prospero does with his daughter Miranda and her lover Ferdinand.

+Once the song's second section begins, the lyrics become brighter.
 Punctuated by the refrain "It's too late", Bowie enters a landscape of "mountains and sunbirds".
-Themes in this section include drug use, as presented in the lyrics "It's not the side effects of the cocaine/I'm thinking that it must be love", which he sings in a joyous tone.
+The Duke sings of his drug use ("It's not the side effects of the cocaine/I'm thinking that it must be love") in a joyous tone.
 Light writes that other themes present on the track are "paranoia and odd fixations" that were present in Bowie's mind at the time.
-At different points Bowie declares "the European canon is here", which Doggett believes is a "pretentious way" of summarising Bowie's interest in Kraftwerk and Brechtian theatre; he also notes the word 'canon' could be interpreted "at a stretch" as the word 'cannon'.
+At different points Bowie declares "the European canon is here", which Doggett believes is a "pretentious way" of summarising Bowie's interest in Kraftwerk and Brechtian theatre; he also notes that 'canon' could be interpreted "at a stretch" as 'cannon'.